WestDRI/cli_etc/content/workshops/quarto/index.md

 #### Code blocks

-Code blocks are written in the format:

-If all you want is **syntax highlighting** of the code blocks, use:
+If all you want is **syntax highlighting** of the code blocks, use this syntax:

 ```` markdown
 ```{.language}